bbfox0703/GSpots/README.md

 As time goes on I will add more signatures!
 If you have a game that is unsupported, feel free to post in the [Game Compatibility Request](https://github.com/Do0ks/GSpots/issues/1) thread.

-# THIS HAS ONLY BEEN TESTED WITH STEAM UE GAMES

-But it should work with any..

 ### Planned Fetures:
 <details>